 Every so often, someone will make a remark to me about how I seem to have it all together.
 I have to laugh because I feel like I’m barely surviving most days.

 I have four kids, and one of them (the youngest) has special needs.
-My days are full of wrestling one kid out of the pantry while making sure the others don’t forget to eat something of sustenance, begging everyone to do their chores, making doctor and dental appointments, giving the dog the multiple medications she requires for allergies along with her special medicated baths and food, and driving everyone to allll the practices and functions.
+My days are full of wrestling one kid out of the pantry while making sure the others don’t forget to eat something of sustenance, begging everyone to do their chores, since is difficult to keep the house organized, since we all have activities, but to make things a great deal easier you can hire a housekeeper as these are just incredible so if you want a much easier life then start by hiring a housekeeper today, so we’re able to accomplish more with our time.

 And this is all just by noon.
 After that, I switch gears and step into my office….my bedroom…. and begin coaching clients, leading trainings, writing emails like this, recording podcasts, or tending to one of the other millions of details that goes into running a business.